 Interstate 78 originates in a rural area east of Harrisburg, Pennsylvania and ends at the Holland Tunnel linking Jersey City, New Jersey with Manhattan, New York.
 The freeway provides a trucking corridor to North Jersey from Central Pennsylvania in lieu of the tolled Pennsylvania and New Jersey Turnpikes.
 Through the Allentown, Bethlehem and Easton area, the freeway acts as a bypass along South Mountain and Morgan Hill to Alpha, New Jersey.

-East from the Delaware River, Interstate 78 intertwines with New Jersey 173 (the former alignment of U.S. 22) across Musconetcong Mountain to the Spruce Run Reservoir area and Clinton.
-U.S. 22 emerges as its own route east from Lebanon to Newark while I-78 stays north to Berkeley Heights, New Providence and Summit.
-The two routes converge east from Union and Irvington at the interchange complex with New Jersey 21, U.S. 1 & 9 by Newark Liberty International Airport.
+East from the Delaware River, Interstate 78 intertwines with New Jersey Route 173 (the former alignment of U.S. 22) across Musconetcong Mountain to the Spruce Run Reservoir area and Clinton.
+U.S. 22 emerges along an route independent of I-78 east from Lebanon to Newark while I-78 stays north to Berkeley Heights, New Providence and Summit.
+The two routes converge east from Union and Irvington at the interchange complex with New Jersey Route 21, U.S. 1/9 by Newark Liberty International Airport (EWR).

-Beyond the U.S. 1 & 9 freeway leading north to Pulaski Skyway and Interstate 95, Interstate 78 travels the tolled New Jersey Turnpike Extension across Newark Bay to Jersey City.
-The limited access route ends at the one-way street couplet of 12th and 14th Streets between Jersey Avenue and the Holland Tunnel west portal.
+Beyond the freeway along U.S. 1/9 leading north to Pulaski Skyway and I-95 (New Jersey Turnpike), Interstate 78 shifts onto the tolled New Jersey Turnpike Extension across Newark Bay to Jersey City.
+The limited access route ends at the one way couplet of 12th and 14th Streets between Jersey Avenue and the Holland Tunnel west portal.
 This stretch travels at-grade through four signalized intersections.

 The Holland Tunnel carries motorists below the Hudson River to the area of Hudson Square and Soho in Manhattan, New York.
 Eastbound I-78 emerges at a loop encircling St. John’s Park with five ramps departing in succession to the adjacent street grid between Hudson and Varick Streets.
 The westbound beginning includes ramps from Canal Street, Watts Street and Varick Street two to three blocks to the north.